CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 - 29” wheels meaning you’re more stable and suitable to taller riders

-If you’re looking to venture into the world of off-road mountain biking, then consider the GT Aggressor to be your partner in crime.
+If you’re looking to venture into off-road mountain biking, consider the GT Aggressor to be your partner in crime.

 No matter whether you’re into peak riding, pedaling around the scenic countryside, dashing down fast singletrack, or spending long days in the saddle for all-mountain adventures, the Aggressor Expert has got your back.

-It features GT’s signature Triple Triangle aluminum frame design, with forged dropouts and ⅛” head tube.
+It features GT’s signature Triple Triangle aluminum frame design, with forged dropouts and a ⅛” head tube.

-Upfront, it has the SR Suntour 80mm suspension, enough to tackle the bumpy terrain and keep you planted and stable whilst rolling along without flinching.
+Upfront, it has the SR Suntour 80mm suspension, enough to tackle the bumpy terrain and keep you planted and stable while rolling along without flinching.

 It is accompanied by a microSHIFT 3×8-Speed drivetrain and Tektro hydraulic disc brakes, meaning that you can stop where you want and when you want – putting you in power.

 The WTB Transition tires are excellent and match up well with the decent disc brakes letting you put enough torque in to stop with just one finger braking.

 Upgrade your new mountain bike with a pair of clipless mountain bike pedals.

 - Available as an option for men & women